 Reducing Flood Risk

 The Board and its predecessors have been very successful in reducing flood risk over the years, with a pedigree of over 85 years in the business.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding, protect the environment and facilitate land use.

 Our success is inevitably measured by what does not happen rather than what does happen, which means that if flooding does not occur frequently the value of what we do is sometimes questioned.
 But it is precisely because we continually maintain, improve and watch over the drainage system that we are actually able to reduce the risk of flooding.